Finding a Family: Michael

 “I didn’t know that being in foster care would be such a good thing for me because I was honestly really scared when I first got in here.
 Now, it just feels like I’m home,” he said.

-While he’s content with how his life is right now, Michael knows his current circumstances aren’t permeant.
+While he’s content with how his life is right now, Michael knows his current circumstances aren’t permanent.
 The teenager is eligible for adoption through the Arkansas Division of Children and Family Services.

 While he wasn’t comfortable sharing why he entered the foster care system, his adoption specialist Abigail Hutchins said, “Michael’s been through a lot.
 He’s been very resilient through it all.”